heitorfoschiani/AuthManagementAPI/README.md

     )
     ```

-## Starting a project on top of this
+## Starting a new project on top of this
 1. Make sure you have knowledge about Flask and Flask-RESTX;

 2. Create a new blueprint folder on "APIAuthenticationManagement -> app -> api -> blueprints";